hieuhdh/deuteri/_posts/2021-09-13-[Project]-Multi-tasking-program.md

 ## Documents

-  For help getting started with python, view our online <a href="https://www.python.org/" style="text-decoration: none; color:blue" >documentation.</a>
+  For help getting started with python, view our online <a href="https://www.python.org/" style="text-decoration: none; color:#bb86fc" >documentation.</a>

 ## Bugs and Issues

-  Have a bug or an issue with this project? <a href="https://github.com/hieuhdh/Multi-tasking-program/issues" style="text-decoration: none; color:blue" >Open a new issue</a> here on GitHub.
+  Have a bug or an issue with this project? <a href="https://github.com/hieuhdh/Multi-tasking-program/issues" style="text-decoration: none; color:#bb86fc" >Open a new issue</a> here on GitHub.

 <h2 id = "screenshots">Screenshots</h2>